rdytech/superset-client/doc/duplicate_dashboards.md

 ### Bringing the Duplicate Dashboard process into Superset core

-(WIP) The goal would be to have the DuplicateDashboard process as a part of the core superset codebase.
+An ideal direction would be to have the DuplicateDashboard process as a part of the core superset codebase.

-To that end this Superset Improvement Proposal (SIP) .. is a starting point.

-{add SIP request here}
+A Superset discussion thread has been started in  [Duplicating Dashboards into a new database or schema](https://github.com/apache/superset/discussions/29899)